ehrpg/rules/docs/environment.md

 to allow a player a dodge away from a fire hazard.
 For example if a small gas leak catches fire, and would otherwise harm the player, the game master might rule that the player can dodge out of the way of the fire stream.

+Being completely engulfed in flames is different from being burned, and may cause additional fire damage.
+It is up the game master to add additional dices to such circumstances.

 A suits _hazard_ rating may reduce the damage from fire hazards.
 The suit may still catch fire though.